 Empress Elisabeth of Austria (Sisi) was an intensive traveller though, so you can follow in her footsteps not only in Austria (where she lived after her marriage with Emperor Franz-Joseph) and in Germany (Bavaria, where she was born).
 You can find her trail all over Europe and beyond.
 During her life Sisi's travels are numerous and in the last years of her life, she is almost always on the way, or on the run if you like!

 To escape the stifling protocol of the court in Vienna, Sisi embraces every opportunity to getaway.
 Many of her journeys are health-related, as she travels around Europe to find relief for numerous illnesses.
 Of course she also travels for political reasons, for instance to Hungary and Italy.

 For the restless Sisi the journey is always more important than the destination.
 The euphoria of reaching a new destination doesn't last long, and although she loves some places more than others (Corfu, Hungary) she never finds rest anywhere.

 Discover the Vienna of this tragic empress by visiting the Schonbrunn and Hofburg palaces, Sisi Museum and other highlights of Vienna.
 You can also combine these and other features in this great Sisi adventure.

 You can spend a day as the Empress of Austria, visiting the palaces where she lived, enjoy an elegant dinner and visit a 17th century-style classical concert.

 15 km south of Vienna you will find Schloss Laxenburg.
-It is an impressing castle where Franz Josef and Sisi spend their honymoon here, and both Gisela and crown prince Rudoplf were born here.
+It is an impressing castle where Franz Josef and Sisi spend their honeymoon here, and both Gisela and crown prince Rudolph were born here.